 For water efficiency options to be successful it is practical for a water company to target all its customers and not just those in the WRZs where there is a deficit.
 Even if there is no deficit in a particular WRZ there are still savings to the company through more efficient use of water in those zones.
 It is also difficult to promote water efficiency measures in one part of the country and not another.
-Therefore, it is assumed that all water efficiency options recommended are implemented throughout the country.
+Therefore, based on this assumption that wider application of demand management and promoting good water conservation practice would be positive, while also being supportive of equality aspects and avoiding any public feeling that some areas are unfairly targeted, it is assumed that all water efficiency options recommended are implemented throughout the country.

-Water efficiency options (Options 10-22) presented in Chapter 10 are all options with small reductions in demand.
-During a more detailed review of options it was identified that option 12 was no longer feasible as NI Water was unable to provide any financial incentive to customers.
-Option 12 was therefore, discarded at this stage.
+Water efficiency options (Options 11 - 23) presented in Chapter 10 are all options with small reductions in demand.
+During a more detailed review of options it was identified that options 13-15 were no longer feasible as NI Water was unable to provide any financial incentive to customers.
+These options were therefore discarded at this stage.

-In order to achieve savings in demand that will make any significant impact on the supply demand balance, they have been grouped into packages comprising a number of demand management options.
+In order to achieve savings in demand that will make any significant impact on the supply demand balance, the remaining options have been grouped into packages comprising a number of demand management options.
 The options in Package 1 have been selected on the basis that these provide the least cost (£) for every MI saved.
 The second package then adds the next group of options in the ranking of £/MI and finally package 3 includes all options.
 Table 13.2 details the options in each water efficiency package.